 Gum treatment is usually recommended by your dentist if you are suffering from an ailment of the gums.
-And the most common issue to occur with a person’s gums is gum disease.
+Gum disease is the most common issue with a person’s gums.

 Gum disease, medically known as gingivitis, is an infection that causes inflammation of the tissues surrounding the teeth.
 Gingivitis is the earliest form of infection and usually occurs in patients who fail to practice good oral hygiene.